bioc/YAPSA/README.md

 The concept of mutational signatures was introduced in a series of papers by Ludmil Alexandrov, Serena Nik-Zainal, Michael Stratton and others (for precise citations please refer to the vignette of the package).
+The concept was initialy only valid for SNV signatures and in 2018 extedended to allow also the analysis of INDEL mutational sigantures.
 The general approach is as follows:

+1.
-1. The SNVs are categorized by their nucleotide exchange.
+  *The SNVs are categorized by their nucleotide exchange.
 In total there are `4 x 3 = 12` different nucleotide exchanges, but if summing over reverse complements only `12 / 2 = 6` different categories are left.
 For every SNV detected, the motif context around the position of the SNV is extracted.
 This may be a trinucleotide context if taking one base upstream and one base downstream of the position of the SNV, but larger motifs may be taken as well (e.g. pentamers).
 Taking into account the motif context increases combinatorial
   complexity: in the case of the trinucleotide context, there are `4 x 6 x 4 = 96` different variant categories.
 These categories are called **features** in the following text.
 The number of features will be called `n`.

+  *The INDELs are categorized bt their insertion and deletion and the immediate sequence context.
+In total there are 83 differnet categories, features.
+In total there are 47 delition freatures and 36 inserion freatures.
+For each INDEL the sequence context is extracted and the number of motive repetition determined.
+  In the case of microhomology delition only a partial repetition of the sequence context is considert.

 2. A cohort consists of different samples with the number of samples denoted by `m`.
 For each sample we can count the occurences of each feature, yielding an `n`-dimensional vector (`n` being the number of features) per sample.
 For a